rsvim/rfc/6-ColoringSystem.md

 - For vscode, it embeds some default themes in its [extensions](https://github.com/microsoft/vscode/tree/main/extensions) folder, sub-folders with `theme-` prefix.
 - For helix, it embeds treesitter queries in its [runtime/queries](https://github.com/helix-editor/helix/tree/master/runtime/queries) folder (each language also needs a `query` file to define how editors can query the tokens from treesitter), themes in its [runtime/themes](https://github.com/helix-editor/helix/tree/master/runtime/themes).

+A theme config file actually maps each token to its color (RGB, css name, terminal ansi code) and visual effects (underline, bold, italic).